aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/math-calculate/_index.md

 ## **Introduction**: Spreadsheet Quick Calculate – Add, Multiply, Subtract, Divide & Percent Formulas in One Running API

-_Boost productivity with bulk calculations across entire columns, rows, or tables without writing a single formula._
+_Perform bulk calculations across entire columns, rows, or tables without writing a formula._

 - **Basic math**: add, subtract, multiply or divide every cell in a range by any number
 - **Percentages**: increase/decrease by %, or find % of a number (e.g. +15%, -8%, 20% of…)